nuvious/QuiCC/Whitepaper.md

+---
-# On Covert Channels using Quic Protocol Headers
+title: "On Covert Channels using Quic Protocol Headers"
+author: "David Cheeseman"
+email: dcheese1@jh.edu / david@cheeseman.club
+subtitle: "Implementing a covert channel in high-entropy fields of the QUIC protocol"
+date: 7/15/2024
+---

 In this paper a covert channel exploiting headers in the QUIC protocol is described and demonstrated.
 Many header values are randomly chosen and are